ckeditor/ckeditor5/docs/framework/guides/tutorials/data-from-external-source.md

 ## Creating the UI

 The UI part provides a {@link module:ui/button/buttonview~ButtonView} that user can click to insert the external data widget into the editor.

-As a icon for the button we can use an official logotype from the public domain [Bitcoin promotional graphics](https://en.bitcoin.it/wiki/Promotional_graphics).
-You can import the icon file (`theme/bitcoinLogo.svg`) and use it as shown below.
+Register and configure the toolbar button as show below.
+The icon of the button can be found among official [Bitcoin promotional graphics](https://en.bitcoin.it/wiki/Promotional_graphics).
+Put the SVG file in the `./theme` directory and import it next to the UI plugin so it can be used by the button.

 ```js
 // external-data-widget/externaldatawidgetui.js